Elfin woods warbler: Protection

-The elfin woods warbler was placed on the United States federal candidate list for the Endangered Species Act in 1999, and the announcement was published on the Federal Register of October 25, 1999, Volume 64, No. 205, pages 57535–57547.
+The elfin woods warbler was placed on the United States federal candidate list for the Endangered Species Act in 1999, and the announcement was published on the Federal Register of October 25, 1999.
 The USFWS started to consider the need to protect the elfin woods warbler in 1982.
 In 2005, a group of scientists, scholars, artists and environmentalists petitioned the Bush administration to admit 225 species, including the elfin woods warbler, to Endangered Species Act protections.

 The International Union for Conservation of Nature (IUCN) first evaluated the status of the elfin woods warbler in 1988.
 At the time, it was given a classification of lower risk/least concern.
 Its status was changed to lower risk/near threatened in 1994, to vulnerable in 2000, and to endangered in 2017.
 The organization justified the warbler's move to endangered status due to the combination of its very small range and its continuing decline due to habitat destruction and degradation.